annejan/swarmtv/trunk/rss-torrent/readme.txt

 Adding simple filters:

 In order to filter series without writing your own SQL, you can use simple filters.
-The filters consits of the following keywords. add-simple 	: Add a simple filter, as an argument provide the name of the filter. title				: The regexp for things that HAVE to be in the title. exclude			: The regexp for things that MUST NOT be in the title.
+The filters consists of the following keywords. add-simple 	: Add a simple filter, as an argument provide the name of the filter. title				: The regexp for things that HAVE to be in the title. exclude			: The regexp for things that MUST NOT be in the title.